EndangeredMassa/endangeredmassa.github.com/_posts/2019-01-01-interview-process.md

 # Interview Process

 There are five phases to the process.
-They will look pretty typical, but the details are where the magic happens.
+They will look pretty typical, but the details are a bit more unique.

 ```
 Phase 1: Confirm Expectations